Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

+## v 1.1.20 to v.1.1.21
+The update brings a new feature - playback of videos from any URL.

 ## v 1.1.19 to v.1.1.20
 The update brings a new feature - screen recording.